sashreek1/sashreek.site.priv/content/home/experience.md

   Responsibilities include:

-  * Picked up garbage from the street every alternate day
+  * Picked up waste from the street every alternate day
   * Segregated the collected waste
   * Managed inventory of tools
   """